tgdwyer/tgdwyer.github.io/_chapters/asteroids.md

 Observable (we’ll use the implementation from RxJS) wraps common asynchronous actions like user events and intervals in streams, that we can process with a chain of “operators” applied to the chain through a `pipe`.

-We start more or less the same as before, inside a function applied on `window.onload` and we still need local variables for the ship visual and its position/angle:
+We start more or less the same as before, inside a function applied on `window.onload`, and we still need local variables for the ship visual and its position/angle:

 ```typescript
 window.onload = function() {